donaldrauscher/blog/_posts/2017-01-14-big-die-riddler.markdown

 "></div>
 {% endraw %}

-We break this transition matrix into three components: transient-to-transient (Q), transient-to-absorbing (R), and absorbing-to-absorbing (the identify matrix by definition).
-The expected number of rolls before being absorbed from each transient state is the following vector:
+We break this transition matrix into three components: transient-to-transient (Q), transient-to-absorbing (R), and absorbing-to-absorbing (the identity matrix by definition).
+The expected number of rolls before being absorbed when starting at each transient state is the following vector:
 {% raw %}
 <div class="equation" data-expr="t = \left( I - Q \right)^{-1} \mathbf{1}"></div>
 {% endraw %}

-The expected number of rolls is simply the average of the values in this vector plus 1, since we're equally likely to start at any one of these initial rolls.
+The expected number of rolls for the game is simply the average of the values in this vector plus 1, since we're equally likely to start at any one of these initial rolls.
 A little R code gives us the answer:
 ``` R
 Q <- matrix(0, ncol=100, nrow=100)
 Q[upper.tri(Q,diag=TRUE)] <- 1/100